AEGEE/MyAEGEE/core/CORE_FOLLOWUPS.md

 - add refresh-token expiry or session-management limits on top of the new rotation semantics;
 - tighten create/update field whitelists;
-- replace deprecated HTTP client usage and reduce request-time graph recomputation.
+- reduce request-time graph recomputation.

 ## Future Test Additions